vision4j/vision4j-collection/README.md

 ### Segmentation

 By a given image, for each pixel predict what it is.
 For example, if a model is trained to recognize `person`, `table` and `bottle`, when given an image, it is able to correctly predict the boundaries of every category of objects.
+Also called instance segmentation.

 | Input        | Output
 | ------------- |:-------------:|